gottacatchenall/ms_sampling_effort/manuscript.md

 function of the relative abundance of that focal species (x-axis) ](./figures/combinedfig2.png){#fig:totalobs}

-Empirical data on interactions, limited by the practical realities of funding and human-work hours, tend to fall on the order on 100s or 1000s observations of individuals per site [@Resasco2021PlaPol, @Schwarz2020TemSca;
+Empirical data on interactions, limited by the practical realities of funding and human-work hours, tend to fall on the order on 100s or 1000s observations of individuals per site [@Resasco2021PlaPol; @Schwarz2020TemSca;
-@Nielsen2007EcoNet], although clear aggregation of this data has proven difficult to find and a meta-analysis of network data and sampling effort seems both pertinent and necessary, in addition to the effects of aggregation of interactions across taxonomic scales [@Giacomuzzo2021FooWeb].
+@Nielsen2007EcoNet].
+Clear aggregation of this data has proven difficult to find and a meta-analysis of network data and sampling effort seems both pertinent and necessary, in addition to the effects of aggregation of interactions across taxonomic scales [@Giacomuzzo2021FooWeb].
 Further, from